Usbellows logo.png

 • Renewable energy facilities such a waste to energy or bioenergy plants in which the incineration operations are critical.

-• Paper and Pulp mills for ducting systems in drying and paper manufacturing processes.
+• Paper and pulp mills for ducting systems in drying and paper manufacturing processes.

-• Steel Mills for blast furnace systems and exhausting ducts
+• Steel mills for blast furnace systems and exhausting ducts

 • Chemical plants to handle dynamic forces associated with chemical reactions, temperature variations and corrosive environments.

-• Power plants: Fossil Fuel and Nuclear plants to manage vibrations and thermal axial expansion that could stress components and fixed equipment.
+• Power plants: Fossil fuel and nuclear plants to manage vibrations and thermal axial expansion that could stress components and fixed equipment.

 PT&P REF.
 ORIGINAL POST 06252018